Alternate Format - Faculty

 - Students with accommodations must receive materials in an accessible format at the same time as the rest of the class.
 This may mean that instructors need to find materials early.
 As stated above, it may be acceptable to send materials directly to the student.
 Please check with the student’s accommodation specialist regarding questions like these.

-- Who’s Responsible for Accessibility of Online Courses?
+- PDF: Who’s Responsible for Accessibility of Online Courses?